The Gear Page (for the double bass geeks)

 Thomastik Spirocore Mittel (Red) - you try them all...then go back to Spiros!

-I almost never use an amp, but if needs arise, my favourite is the Markbass CMD121P http://www.markbass.it/product-detail/mini-cmd-121p/
+I almost never use an amp, it doesn’t fit too well in the car with a double bass and my family!
+But, when the need arises, my favourite is the Markbass CMD121P http://www.markbass.it/product-detail/mini-cmd-121p/